 The town itself is taken up with shops, pubs, and hotels.
 Most of the popular attractions are outside the town, so you will need to have a plan in place to see them.

-My suggestion is to book a tour to some of the local attractions, such as a jaunting car ride from Killarney to Ross Castle, or a number of full-day tours that will take you to the Ring of Kerry, or to Dingle and the Slea Head Peninsula.
+My suggestion is to book a tour to some of the local attractions, such as a jaunting car ride from Killarney to Ross Castle, or a number of full-day tours that will take you to the Ring of Kerry, or to the Dingle Peninsula.

 Finding accommodation in the center of Killarney isn’t very difficult.
-There are many choices in the center of town, from hotels, Airbnbs and B&Bs.
+There are many choices, from hotels, Airbnbs and B&Bs.

 If you are looking for hostel accommodation in Killarney, there are a few to choose from.